guhjy/2015ori-1/materials/study_02/interview-protocol.md

 [Participant signs receipt]

 Thank you very much for participating in our study.
 As a final reminder, I have to emphasize that fabricating data is only allowed within this experiment and should not be taken as an invitation to fabricate research results elsewhere.
 Data fabrication is a serious form of scientific misconduct and is widely and explicitly condemned by professional organizations, institutions, and funding agencies alike.
-If you have any questions about this project, you can contact the Principal Investigator
+If you have any questions about this project, you can contact the Principal Investigator.
+Note, however, that questions can only be answered after the data collection is completed.

 [Hand over contact slip]